autistic-biz-bros/Investment-Funds-Framework/README.md

 https://obsidian.md/

 If you are going to add to the framework, leave a note in the repo so we dont have people editing over one another.
 I was unable to upload it for some reason, possibly due to the amount of files, but could be helpful to allow multiple people to edit at the same time.
+Have a look for now until we sort it out.

 The process is as follows:
 1. Create a temporary account on Crunchbase (5 day trial)